 First anti-NOX textile facade in Hamburg, Germany, enables nitrogen oxide reduction

-First anti-NOX textile facade in Hamburg, Germany, at ECE building in Hamburg, Germany, enables nitrogen oxide reduction
+First anti-NOX textile facade on the ECE building in Hamburg, Germany, enables nitrogen oxide reduction

 On 5 February 2020, the Senator of Finance of Hamburg, Dr Andreas Dressel, inaugurated the first anti-NOX textile facade on an office building of the company ECE Europa Bau- und Projektmanagement GmbH in Hamburg, Germany.
 The innovative facade system is a light and transparent textile facade developed by the RWTH Aachen University in cooperation with the companies ECE, Hamburg, and INOK GmbH, Willich, Germany.